AuthEceSoftEng/cenote-vital/README.md

 Since cenote is a distributed system it spans across 5 repositories:

-- [cenote](https://github.com/AuthEceSoftEng/cenote): This one, used for gathering all the issues related to cenote, hosting IaC files and containing installation instructions.
+- [cenote-vital](https://github.com/AuthEceSoftEng/cenote-vital): This one, used for gathering all the issues related to cenote, hosting IaC files and containing installation instructions.
-- [cenote-api](https://github.com/AuthEceSoftEng/cenote-api): API server & web management client, used also for data reading.
+- [cenote-vital-api](https://github.com/AuthEceSoftEng/cenote-vital-api): API server & web management client, used also for data reading.
-- [cenote-cockroach](https://github.com/AuthEceSoftEng/cenote-cockroach): Read/Write related code for CockroachDB.
-- [cenote-write](https://github.com/AuthEceSoftEng/cenote-write): Apache Storm topology used for data writing.
+- [cenote-vital-write](https://github.com/AuthEceSoftEng/cenote-write): Apache Storm topology used for data writing.

-- [cenote-read](https://github.com/AuthEceSoftEng/cenote-read): Apache Storm Topology used for querying data.
-(Obsolete, due to latencies in DRPC server, switched the reading to cenote-api).
+The underlying infrastructure (fork from this repo) is shown in [cenote](https://github.com/AuthEceSoftEng/cenote).

 # Installation

-> Our demo server can be found [here](https://cenote.sidero.services/) along with the online [API docs](https://cenote.sidero.services/docs).
+> Our demo server can be found [here](https://cenote.sidero.services/) along with the online [API docs](http://cenote-vital.sidero.services:4000/docs).

 ## Prerequisites